samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2016/2016-12-11-Curiosity_Berlitz_Nicosia.md

 layout: page
 subheadline: "Alexander Amorello"
 title: "Higher Learning through the Newspaper"
-teaser: "Would you apply to a Secondary Institution because of advertisement in the newspaper?"
+teaser: "Would you apply to a Secondary Institution because of an advertisement in the newspaper?"
 date: 2016-12-11
 categories:
   - curiosities